Skip to main content

 • Nutritional issues: iron, vitamin D, folate, B1 and B12 deficiencies—prevented with routine supplementation and monitoring.

-Why Dr. Spyros Panagiotopoulos?
+Why Mr. Spyros Panagiotopoulos?

 An experienced minimally invasive surgeon, Mr. Panagiotopoulos performs sleeve gastrectomy with a focus on safety, precision technique and structured follow‑up to secure lasting outcomes.